Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Supplemental Information for the Bilevel Bidding Problem

+This section provides supplemental analysis on \emph{N Infeasible} and the actual profits that can be attained by using the proposed SFLA and other benchmarks.
+As can be observed in the third column of Figures~\ref{fig:bilevel_results} and \ref{fig:bilevel_results_sup}, W-CVaR shows a large number of infeasible runs.
+These infeasibilities are resolved by setting \texttt{NumericalFocus=3}, indicating numerical issues.
+While LA is more numerically stable, it still incurs $22$ infeasible runs in total.
+In contrast, the proposed SFLA has only one infeasible run, demonstrating its higher numerical stability.
+Note that the infeasibility of the Bonferroni approximation is caused by its over-conservativeness that cannot be recovered by setting \texttt{NumericalFocus=3}.

+The fourth column of Figures~\ref{fig:bilevel_results} and \ref{fig:bilevel_results_sup} compares the \emph{Actual Profit} of the benchmarks with that of the proposed SFLA.
+Among the feasible cases, Bonferroni approximation leads to significantly lower profit than other methods because of its over-conservativeness.
+It is noteworthy that both LA and W-CVaR can occasionally yield either higher or lower profits than the proposed SFLA.
+This variability arises because the market-clearing model in the bilevel problem does not precisely replicate the actual market-clearing process (cleared with exact MIP-based RHS-WDRJCC), and bilevel problems admit multiple solutions even at optimality.
+Thus, even when different methods yield the same \emph{Bilevel Profit}, discrepancies can still arise in \emph{Actual Profit}.
+It should be noted that W-CVaR shows significantly lower \emph{Actual Profit}, especially for a large $T$, because W-CVaR fails to find a good feasible solution within the \texttt{TimeLimit}, rather than due to over-conservativeness.

-A supplementary analysis of \emph{Bilevel Profit} of the bilevel problem was conducted: among all $720$ runs displayed in Figure~\ref{fig:bilevel_results}, there are only three instances where \emph{Bilevel Profit} of the proposed SFLA is slightly (less than $0.009$ k\$) below that of LA and W-CVaR.
+Finally, among all $720$ runs displayed in Figures~\ref{fig:bilevel_results} and \ref{fig:bilevel_results_sup}, there are only three instances where \emph{Bilevel Profit} of the proposed SFLA is slightly (less than $0.009$ k\$) below that of LA and W-CVaR.
 This is caused by another aspect of numerical issue of the proposed SFLA that leads to an incorrect upper bound proved.
 Setting \texttt{NumericalFocus=3} of \texttt{Gurobi} effectively mitigates this issue.
 Compared to the numerical issue that renders the problem infeasible in LA and W-CVaR, the numerical issue associated with the proposed SFLA is minor.